 This document should be read in conjunction with the SVSH Policy, as well as applicable PPSMs, including PPSM 62, PPSM 63 (Investigatory Leave) and PPSM 64, and applicable provisions of the APM, including APM-150.
-The documents also incorporate recommendations issued by the President's Committee on Sexual Violence Sexual Harassment Disciplinary Process for UC Personnel other than Faculty, as accepted by President Napolitano.
+The documents also incorporate recommendations issued by the President's Committee on Sexual Violence Sexual Harassment Disciplinary Process for UC Personnel other than Faculty.